Snapmaker at BETT 2022: Empowering STEAM Education With 3-in-1 3D Printing Solutions

 "We are happy to partner with Snapmaker to broaden 3D printing offering to education customers, and are offering a leasing program to encourage more teachers to integrate 3D printing into their curriculum," says Adam, Partnerships Manager at iMakr.

 In recent years, there has been a growing demand for 3D printing in schools and educational institutions.
-With an established record to have corporated with primary, secondary, and higher education worldwide, including Beijing Institute of Technology, the STEAM Azerbaijan Project, and as an official certified partner of VR Digication in Germany, Snapmaker is devoted to incorporating 3D printing in classrooms to provide new learning opportunities and nurture future professionals.
+With an established record to have cooperated with primary, secondary, and higher education worldwide, including Beijing Institute of Technology, the STEAM Azerbaijan Project, and as an official certified partner of VR Digication in Germany, Snapmaker is devoted to incorporating 3D printing in classrooms to provide new learning opportunities and nurture future professionals.
 "We will continue to develop a more cost-effective, comprehensive, and customized 3D printing solution for STEAM education," said Daniel, CEO of Snapmaker.

 About Snapmaker